 WGNO helps coordinate a web of neighborhood eyes and ears, all with a design to reduce the impact and incidence of criminal activity within residential areas.
 Block Captains are designated to serve as lead monitors for each residential block.

-A quarterly newsletter is published for WGNO members, containing information not otherwise available on this Web site.
+A e-newsletter is published for WGNO members, containing information not otherwise available on this Web site.
 The Web site includes standing information that regularly affects and benefits residents and businesses, and is updated frequently.

 Personal Safety Presentations